Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/london-gbr/index.md

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->

-**Open questions 1**.
+**Leading department for smart city plan**.
 In the context of the Smarter London Together plan, is there a need for a designated lead department?
 If so, which department should assume this role?
 Additionally, should a completely new plan be developed or would iterative changes be more appropriate?

-**Open questions 2**.
+**Measuring long-term success**.
 What new indicators could we take a look at to measure the success and impact of the Smarter London Together plan, both in terms of direct outcomes and long-term benefits for Londoners?

-**Open questions 3**.
+**Continuity of programs**.
-How can Smart City plans ensure the continuity and long-term sustainability of its programs and initiatives, given the potential for shifts in political leadership and changing priorities
+How can Smart City plans ensure the continuity and long-term sustainability of its programs and initiatives, given the potential for shifts in political leadership and changing priorities?

-**Open questions 4**
+**Top-down vs. bottom-up plans**
 What would a top-down smart city plan, like the Hangzhou smart city plan, look like if implemented in London, a city that, in contrast, centers on the opinions and ideas of locals (e.g., the Listening Tour)?
 Conversely, how would the Smarter London Together plan appear if applied in a city like Hangzhou?